supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-02.md

     ![Fields in the 'Import a runbook' blade are set to the previously defined values.](images/Ex2-t1-step15.png "Import a runbook")

 1. Once the runbook is imported, the runbook editor will load.
-You can review the comments to better understand the runbook.
+You can review the comments to understand the runbook better.
 Once ready, select **Publish**, followed by **Yes** at the confirmation prompt.
 This makes the runbook available for use.

     ![On the top menu of the Edit PowerShell Workflow Runbook blade, Publish is selected.](images1/E2T1S12.png "Publish runbook")